yachielab/base-editing-prediction/readme_draft.md

 #Target sequence : ACACACACTCTGATCATACGAGGG
 #Start position  : -21,
 #End position    : 2,
-Position from the PAM,Target nucleotide,Frequency of A,Frquency of T,Frquency of G,Frequency of C
+Position from the PAM,Target nucleotide,Frequency of A,Frequency of T,Frequency of G,Frequency of C
 -21,A,0,0,0,0
 -20,C,0.0006907111572225605,0.10090512721350689,0.0006542754524790089,0
 -19,A,0,0.0,0.004490670388906142,0.0